grittypuffy/self-hosting-made-simple/docs/pre-requisites.md

 Note: ED25519 is a more modern cryptographic standard and an alternative to the older RSA.
 It is preferred here due to its smaller key size.

-The key will be stored in `USER_DIR/.ssh`, which is `/home/USERNAME/.ssh` on linux, `C:\Users\USERNAME\.ssh` and `/Users/USERNAME/.ssh` on mac.
+The key will be stored in `USER_DIR/.ssh`, which is `/home/USERNAME/.ssh` on linux, `C:\Users\USERNAME\.ssh` on windows and `/Users/USERNAME/.ssh` on mac.
 This directory also stores the configurations for the user.

 ---